seahyinghang8/asst3/cloud_readme.md

 You can find `MY_INSTANCE_NAME` in the *VM instances* page.

-Once you've finally SSH'd into your VM instance, you need to do the following so that it's ready to run your programming assignment:
+Once you finally SSH into your VM instance, follow the instructions below to finish setting up your cloud environment:

   1. Install the following programs using the `sudo apt-get install` command:
       - g++